joinpursuit/Module-2-Practice-Final-Assessment/README.md

 See an app video [here](https://www.youtube.com/watch?v=bGyZYHU3cJ0) and can be played with [here](https://joinpursuit.github.io/Module-2-Practice-Final-Assessment/)

 This **burp** app should have (in order of placement in the HTML):
-- A title tag that starts with the text "Szechuan Sauce"
+- *html - A title tag that starts with the text "Szechuan Sauce"
-- A header tag.
+- css - A header tag.
 Make it mean and make it green.
-- Inside the header an `h1` that reads "Rick & Morty" with fantasy font.
+- css *html - Inside the header an `h1` that reads "Rick & Morty" with fantasy font.
-- Inside the header an image of Rick and Morty (check your assets folder!)
+- *html - Inside the header an image of Rick and Morty (check your assets folder!)

-- A `ul` with the id `all-characters` that contains an `li`'s with an image (id=`photo-img`) of each character in the API (first page only), as well as the characters name.
+- js *html - A `ul` with the id `all-characters` that contains an `li`'s with an image (id=`photo-img`) of each character in the API (first page only), as well as the characters name.
-- A `main` tag that starts not on the page
+- js - A `main` tag that starts not on the page
-- Inside of `main` should be two sections.
+- js - Inside of `main` should be two sections.
 The first section should have the id `character-info` the second should have the id `character-comments-section`.
-- Inside of `character-info` should be be an `h3` an `img` and two `p` tags.
+- js - Inside of `character-info` should be be an `h3` an `img` and two `p` tags.
-- Inside of `character-comments-section` should be a `form`, including a "text" `input` and a "submit" `input`, that allows users to submit (not save, just add to the frontend) what they would say about the character Jerry.
+- js - Inside of `character-comments-section` should be a `form`, including a "text" `input` and a "submit" `input`, that allows users to submit (not save, just add to the frontend) what they would say about the character Jerry.
 On submission the input should clear.
-- Also insider `character-comments-section`  should be a `ul` with the id `character-comments-ul` that contains the submitted comments of each character.
+- js - Also insider `character-comments-section`  should be a `ul` with the id `character-comments-ul` that contains the submitted comments of each character.

 Please feel free to include additional `section`s and elements if they make styling the **burp** app easier.